University of Massachusetts Global: University of Massachusetts

 In September 2021, Brandman affiliated with the University of Massachusetts (UMass) via a change of control agreement and rebranded as UMass Global.
 The development followed UMass' announcement two years prior that it would launch an online affiliate.
 The arrangement calls for Chapman to receive $96 million from UMass Global, with disbursements to be made over a 10-year term.
 UMass Global has also agreed to buy its Irvine, California, campus for $37 million.
 There will be leadership and oversight overlap between the UMass Board of Regents and that of UMass Global.

-UMass Global still has a presence on military bases, with campuses at Naval Base Kitsap, Naval Air Station Lemoore, Joint Base Lewis–McChord, Travis Air Force Base, and Naval Air Station Whidbey Island.
-While the Brandman name was still in use, Military Times ranked the university as one of the nation’s “Best for Vets” for 2021.
+While the Brandman name was still in use, Military Times ranked the university as one of the nation’s "Best for Vets" for 2021.

 As of September 2021, UMass Global had 23,000 students online and in person, with the majority being on the West Coast.
+For the academic year 2022–2023, UMass Global had approximately 19,000 students with over 13,000 enrolled in courses for academic credit and nearly 5,500 enrolled in non-credit extended education courses.

 Academics

-The university offers degree programs through five schools: The Marybelle and S. Paul Musco School of Nursing and Health Professions; School of Education; School of Business and Professional Studies; School of Arts and Sciences; and School of Extended Education.
+The university offers degree programs through four schools: School of Education; School of Business and Professional Studies; School of Arts and Sciences; and School of Extended Education.

 UMass Global uses a curriculum model known as iDEAL (Instructional Design for Engaged Adult Learning). and all of its faculty positions are non-tenured.

 The university is accredited by the WASC Senior College and University Commission and is a member of the Council for Adult and Experiential Learning (CAEL).
-Additionally, the School of Nursing and Health Professions follows the American Association of Colleges of Nursing (AACN) standards.
-Teacher training programs offered through the School of Education are accredited by the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).
-The undergraduate social work program is accredited by Council on Social Work Education (CSWE).
+Teacher training programs offered through the School of Education are accredited by the California Commission on Teacher Credentialing (CCTC) The undergraduate social work program is accredited by Council on Social Work Education (CSWE).